Manya-tech/SmartView/README.md

 ## Getting Started

-To get started with Insightify, follow these steps:
+To get started with SmartView, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies using `pip install -r requirements.txt`.